Joyal-babu/system-design-through-verilog-and-vhdl/4bit_parallel_adder\subtractor/readme.md

 The second RCA stage is actually used to find the 2's compliment if the result is negative, with one of its inputs always 0(G).

-*** NB
-  if one of the input to a 2 input XOR gate is 0, then the output will be the second input.
-	if one of the input to a 2 input XOR gate is 1, then the output will be the compliment of the second input.